 From the new page, select the OVH Templates button.

 On the next page, select the version of Windows Server that you wish to deploy.

 To begin, let's log into the vSphere Web Client.
 To start, we need to go back to the "Select a service" page as we did in the previous section.
-This time, click the vSphere Web Client button.
-Once the popup opens, enter your vSphere credentials.
+This time, click the vSphere HTML Client button.
+Enter your vSphere credentials on the new tab.
 For more information regarding vSphere users, please check out our Managing Users and Security with Hosted Private Cloud article.
-Inside the vSphere Web Client, right-click your HPC environment and select the Deploy OVF Template... option.
+Inside the vSphere Web Client, right-click your datacenter and select the Deploy OVF Template... option.